nfergu/memalot/README.md

 In this case the `max_object_age_calls=2` parameter asks Memalot to only consider _objects that have been created while the function was being called, and have survived two calls to the function_.

 Function-based leak discovery may not be accurate if other threads are creating objects outside the function while it is being called.
-Memalot cannot detect objects that are created within a specific function, only _while a particular function is being called_.
+Memalot cannot detect objects that are created _within_ a specific function, only _while the function is being called_.
 If this causes problems for you, use [time-based Leak Discovery](#time-based-leak-discovery) instead.

 Note: you should *not* call `memalot.start_leak_monitoring` when using function-based leak discovery.

 ## Filtering

 Memalot can be used to filter the types of objects that are considered leaks.
-This can speed up leak discovery significantly if you know which types of objects are likely to be leaks.
+This can speed up leak discovery significantly if you know what types of objects are likely to be leaks.

 To filter object types, pass the `included_type_names` parameter with the type names that you wish to include.
 For example: